Header Image

 • Vomiting

 Urine pH has been shown to be a good PRAL marker.
 An alkaline urine pH value correlates with a diet with a negative PRAL value, while urine pH values below 6.0 correlate with an acidifying diet.
+The urine pH value can be measured with simple pH test strips from the drugstore or the Internet.

 In other words, foods with a strongly negative PRAL value cause alkaline (less acidic) urine and thus promote a prolonged effect of amphetamine drugs.
 Foods with a high PRAL value cause acidic urine and thus promote a shortened effect of amphetamine drugs.
 According to this model, hard cheese is suitable for shortening the effects of amphetamine drugs, while raisins could prolong them.